 You can use this by adding a couple of drops of rosemary oil to your toothpaste when brushing your teeth or gargling it with water.

-If you haven’t tried rosemary before and is looking to consume it for the first time, please make sure to talk to your doctor or medical professional first.
+If you haven’t tried rosemary before and are looking to consume it for the first time, please make sure to talk to your doctor or other medical professional first.

-If you find this article valuable and know someone who can benefit from this, please share this with him/her.
-Thank you!
+If you find this article valuable and know someone who can benefit from it, please share it with them.